Shop Subscribe

 3. Trim Empty Spaces

 Trimming excess white space on papers before laminating will help provide more space and prevent waste.
-Sometimes just trimming an inch or so off of everything that needs laminating will enable the items to be placed in a way that reduces the amount of film or pouches needed.
+Sometimes, just trimming an inch or so off everything that needs laminating will allow the items to be placed so fewer films or pouches are needed.

 4. Use Both Sides